Petercov/py-source-sdk-2013/README.md

 ## PySource
 A Source SDK 2013 fork with automatically generated bindings for Python 3.
-The aim of these bindings is to have a (semi) safe Python environment of Source Engine.
+The aim of these bindings is to have a (semi) safe Python environment of Source Engine to play around with.
 For a better idea of what these bindings offer, check out the [examples](mp/game/pysource/python/examples) directory.

-These automatic bindings were originally made for [Lambda Wars](https://github.com/Sandern/hl2wars_asw_dev) mod.
+These automatic bindings were originally made for [Lambda Wars](https://github.com/Sandern/lambdawars) mod.
-Also see the [Python folder](http://svn.hl2wars.com/hl2wars_asw_dev/trunk/python/) of this for more examples of what is possible (most game code of the mod is written in Python!).
+Also see the [Python folder](https://svn.lambdawars.com/lambdawars/trunk/python/) of this for more examples of what is possible (most game code is written in Python!).

 Please let me know if you have any issues.
 Pull requests are welcome too!